The world of office data security is constantly evolving.

 These are just a few of our favorite document security programs.
 If you’d like more insights on print security features, check out our Go-To Guide for Printers and Document Security.

-Always remember that for both PaperCut, HP Security Manager, and any other security software, hardware, or another program, installation isn’t a one-and-done process.
+Always remember that for both PaperCut, HP Security Manager, and any other security software, hardware, firmware, or another program, installation isn’t a one-and-done process.

 After the latest printer security software has been properly installed, you still must stay current with all recommended updates.
 These updates install new patches that will fix any newly discovered holes and vulnerabilities within the printer network.
 Failing to do so could leave you open to a major breach.